Expand your international networks

 - International Labour Organisation for Asia and the Pacific - click here

 - UNESCO's TVET network (and particularly its e-forum) - click here

 The American Association of Community Colleges (AACC) is the primary advocacy organization for the nation’s community colleges.
 The association represents nearly 1,200 two-year, associate degree–granting institutions and more than 13 million students.
-AACC promotes community colleges through five strategic action areas: recognition and advocacy for community colleges; student access, learning, and success; community college leadership development; economic and workforce development; and global and intercultural education.

 The Association of Canadian Community Colleges (ACCC) is the national, voluntary membership organization representing colleges and institutes in Canada and internationally.
 ACCC's Ottawa Secretariat represents members with the federal government and industry.
 It also organizes conferences and workshops for college staff, students and board members to facilitate networking and participation in national and international programs, services and awards.

 Colleges Northern Ireland (CNI) is the membership body representing all six Northern Ireland regional colleges.